 Chairman of the Board at Eagle

-This post first appeared on The Eagle Blog on October 10th, 2017
+This post first appeared on the Eagle Blog on March 9, 2018.

-This is my 30,000 foot look at events in the ICT industry for September 2017.
+This is my 30,000 foot look at events in the Tech industry for February 2018.
 What you see here is a précis of the monthly report I produce, which will be available in more detail at the News section of the Eagle website, where you will also find back issues.

-A Little History of September in previous years …
+A Little History of previous year’s Februarys …

 Which brings us back to the present …